Automating Container Photo Documentation With AI

 Integration is equally important.
 Many terminal operating systems and depot management systems are highly customised.
 They may require a particular XML format, a specific file naming structure, or delivery through FTP, SFTP, API, or another partner-specific channel.
 Checker is designed to conform to those existing systems rather than replace them.
 It adapts its output to the format and protocol the receiving system expects.

-For the field operator, the workflow becomes much simpler.
-They open ConPDS Checker on a standard Android or iOS device, capture the container number, let the app confirm the OCR result, take the required condition or damage photos, and finish the job.
-There is no need to move between the camera, gallery, email, and shared folders.
+For the field operator, the workflow becomes more direct.
+They open ConPDS Checker on a standard Android or iOS device, capture or enter the container number, review the result, take the required condition or damage photos, and finish the job in the app.

 Offline operation is a critical part of that workflow.
-The OCR capability runs on the device rather than depending on the cloud.
-The operator can capture and tag photos in parts of the yard with poor connectivity or no connectivity.
-The data is stored locally and securely on the device, then synchronised to the central system when connectivity returns.
+OCR runs on the device rather than depending on the cloud.
+The operator can capture and tag photos with poor or no connectivity.
+Photos remain encrypted on the device until upload, with a local copy retained for about seven days after successful upload.

-The broader value is the move from fragmented manual tasks to a secure, scalable workflow based on automated data trust.
-Checker enhances the value of existing management systems without requiring specialised hardware, because it works on standard Android and iOS devices.
+The broader value is the move from fragmented manual tasks to a structured workflow.
+Checker works on standard Android and iOS devices and can add container-linked photo records alongside an existing management system.